 One team was composed of students from the MSc ICE with Mathias Arbet (ESC), Alexandre Briclot (EPF), Thomas Cazor (EPF), Francois Du Garreau (EPF) and Claire Schiettecatte (EPF).
 The second team was composed of 2 students from the YEC (Young Entrepreneur Center) in Troyes with Gonzague Hacher (EPF), Aloys Belpaire (EPF), both EPF graduates in 2016, and Mathieu Girot (designer).

 The team of students of the Master of Science ICE won the CCI Opal Coast "Promise Award" and a check for € 2,500.

-The Master of Science ICE is a joint programme between EPF, the ESC Troyes School of Management and the Science Park Technopole de l'Aube en Champagne.
+The MSc ICE is a joint programme between EPF, the ESC Troyes School of Management and the Science Park Technopole de l'Aube en Champagne.
 The key learning outcomes of this programme are to develop abilities to innovate and enhance entrepreneurial skills.

 Their project "Travelder" is an intergenerational travel platform.
-Alexander Briclot, student of the Master of Science ICE says: "The aim is to fight against the isolation of the elderly by offering students, who do not always have enough resources, to travel with them.
-We use a mediator who will first talk with the elderly and prepare the travel they want.
+Alexander Briclot, a MSc ICE student says: "The aim is to fight against the isolation of the elderly by offering students, who do not always have enough resources, to travel with them.
+We use a mediator who will first talk with the senior citizen and prepare the trip they want.
 He then publishes it on a platform so students can choose their favorite seniors.
-We connect the two of them, and they organize the trip together, the elder pays for both of them and in return the student has to take care of the elderly during the trip.
-There is a feedback from both sides after the trip with a rating system.
+We connect the two of them, and they organize the trip together, the senior citizen pays for both of them and in return the student has to take care of the senior citizen during the trip.
+There is feedback from both sides after the trip with a rating system.
 And then it can start again!"